maim-lain/schooloflust/walkthrough.md

 ### Floor 2:
 - Pilfer the teddy bear (Received teddy bear)
-- Optional: Inspect the blood (Inspecting the blood will always cause the game to autosave)
+- Inspect the blood (Inspecting the blood will always cause the game to autosave)
 - Enter the principal's office
 - Y-yes, my Queen! (+1 Romance)
 - Go fuck yourself. (+1 Romance)